RakhithJK/Mailu-Mailu-wiki/Email-configuration-best-practices-overview.md

 - Maybe best practices?
 What do we advise?

 # How to
-- considerations for reverse dns with certificates.
-Using ecdsa for performance.
-	- Set the headers in your reverse proxy.
-Configure in mailu.env what header to trust and ip adress.
-- Passwords.
-Credential_rounds config and what about password crypt?
 - postfix
 	- force starttls (no cert check, encrypt)
 	- force starttls (with cert check, secure?)